alastria/isbe-gobernanza-onboarding/README.md

 2. The NIF's Role in Attributing Legal Identity

-   -  **Verification of Identity**: When an electronic signature (based on an eIDAS certificate) is applied to a structured document (e.g., a Facturae XML file or a Verifiable Credential in JSOn format), the receiving system can verify the signature.
+   -  **Verification of Identity**: When an electronic signature (based on an eIDAS certificate) is applied to a structured document (e.g., a Facturae XML file or a Verifiable Credential in JSON format), the receiving system can verify the signature.
 During this verification process, the system reads the certificate embedded within the signature.